Philadelphia is an incubator of ideas and initiative.

 Innovation and education are at the heart of both the Philadelphia and American stories.
 Ben Franklin, the iconic Philadelphian, led early American innovation, creating the first university, hospital, zoo and newspaper while discovering electricity on his days off.

 America’s founders drafted the U.S. Consitution and signed the Declaration of Independence in Philadelphia.
-This heritage of innovations such as the design of the sustainable business campus transformed from the Navy Yard.
+This heritage of innovations continues with efforts such as the design of the sustainable business campus transformed from the Navy Yard.

 The city is teeming with collaboration between tech, design, science and the arts fueled by the accessible culture between the education, business and public communities.
 This convergence is attracting international businesses and students that choose to study in a city that has put an emphasis on quality of life.